djac21/RxJava/README.md

-App that integrates the RxJava library to make async tasks while making network calls to get new feeds
+App that integrates the RxJava library to make async tasks while making network calls to get top news feeds